Custom Event Notification Templates¶

 Embedded DQL Query Function¶

 The embedded DQL query function supports executing any DQL statement within the current detection time range in the current workspace.
-Generally, the first piece of data obtained from the query can be used as a template variable in the template, as follows:
+Typically, the first piece of data obtained from the query can be used as a template variable in the template, as follows:

 Embedded DQL Query Example¶

-The following embedded DQL statement queries data with the host
+The following embedded DQL statement queries data with the host field as "my_server" and assigns the first piece of data to the dql_data variable:

 {% set dql_data = DQL("O::HOST:(host, host_ip, os, datakit_ver) { host = 'my_server' }") %}